spurjhattam2207/eDC-round-2/README.md

 # Installation Instructions

-Write about the instructions to install frontend/backend (separately if done both) code and to run it
+Write about the instructions to install frontend/backend (separately if done both) code and to run it Ignore Team Page.html teampage is the final one
 ```
 You can insert code fragments like this
 ```